cryptr-examples/cryptr-node-express-passport-sample/README.md

 > Welcome to this private page jane.doe@cryptr.co!
 ```

-Now you are good to go to implement this in your real project and use `claims` to adjust the behavior of your endpoints
+Now, you are good to go to implement this in your real project and use `claims` to adjust the behavior of your endpoints

+Congratulations if you made it to the end!
+I hope this was helpful, and thanks for reading! :)